Flu News Europe: Weekly influenza updates

 Weekly influenza infographics - EU/EEA surveillance data

-A summary of the report, as well as an infographic which focuses on the situation in the EU Member States, is also available on the ECDC website, see the updates below.
+An infographic summarising the situation in the EU Member States, is also available on the ECDC website, see the updates below.

 Weekly influenza updates for the period 2003 - 2013